How to autoscale apps on Kubernetes with custom metrics

 There exist different versions of the HorizontalPodAutoscaler resource that differ in their manifest structure.
 The above example uses version

-v2beta2, which is the most recent one at the time of this writing.
+v2beta2, which is the most recent one at a time of this writing.

 This resource specifies a Deployment named